Caring and Healing Ministries

 When an urgent request for prayer comes in (i.e an accident or other emergency) a telephone prayer list is activated.
 Contact Joanne Peterson.

-Daughters of the King carry the tradition of knitting shawls while engaged in prayer.
+Daughters of the King, with aid of members of Episcopal Church Women, carry the tradition of knitting shawls while engaged in prayer.
 These shawls are then blessed at healing services and distributed to those in need of comfort and prayer.
 Prayer shawls offer a tangible way to feel the love of God’s embrace.
 To join the prayer shawl ministry contact Joanne Peterson.

 Many members of the congregation offer to prepare and deliver meals to parishioners in times of illness and pastoral need.
 Contact Mary Jane Chambers.